 Of course, if your gut is already shredded or otherwise compromised, we need to understand that food sources may not be enough.
 At least not at first.
 If this is your situation, you can always supplement MK-7 (consult with your doctor).
 You can explore various options on that front, but I will tell you that I prefer softgels.
 Just choose a trusted and respected brand, and you should be alright.
 I will provide a product link below.

 Years ago, Dr. Bruce Ames published research indicating that optimum intake of vitamin K plays an important role in longevity.
 The Czech study merely confirms Dr. Ames’ work.
-To clarify, the study followed more than 7,000 people at high risk for cardiovascular disease.
-The study found that people who consumed the most vitamin K were 36% less likely to die from any cause at all, compared with those who took little to none (Ramirez, 2014).
+To clarify, the study followed over 7,000 people at high risk for cardiovascular disease.
+The study found that people who consumed the most vitamin K were 36% less likely to die from any cause than those who took little to none (Ramirez, 2014).
 That’s rather impressive.

 Something else to know is that K2 also works synergistically with other nutrients such as calcium and vitamin D. As Dr. Mercola has said, “Its biological role is to help move calcium into the proper areas in your body, such as your bones and teeth.
-It also plays a role in removing calcium from areas where it shouldn’t be, such as in your arteries and soft tissues (Mercola, 2012).”
+It also removes calcium from areas where it shouldn’t be, such as in your arteries and soft tissues (Mercola, 2012).”
 Again, quite impressive!

 I usually take this when I feel the need to supplement NOW Supplements, Mega D-3 & MK-7.